How to Make DIY Handprint Ornaments

 Make the salt dough for your ornaments by combining flour, salt, and water.
 Knead the dough until smooth—it should have a play-dough-like consistency.
-Divide the dough evenly into two separate balls and add a few drops of food coloring to each dough ball and knead to swirl the color into the dough.
-Place the dough on a parchment-lined baking sheet and roll the dough into a tube.
+Divide the dough evenly into two separate balls and add a few drops of food coloring ($7, Target) to each dough ball and knead to swirl the color into the dough.
+Place the dough on a baking sheet lined with parchment paper ($7, Walmart) and roll the dough into a tube.
 Twist two doughs rolls together to combine the colors and create a marbled effect, then wrap the twist around itself to create a ball.
-Use a rolling pin to roll the dough out to 1/4-inch thickness.
+Use a rolling pin to roll the dough out to ¼-inch thickness.

 Press a hand (or a foot!) into the flattened dough to create the imprint.
 You may need to press down on the top of the child's hand to make sure you get a good imprint.
-To cut a perfect circle around the handprint, look for a bowl that's bigger than the handprint and turn it upside down over the print.
-Press the bowl into the dough to create a perfectly round ornament.
-Pull away excess dough.
+To cut a perfect circle around the handprint, look for a bowl that's bigger than the handprint and then turn it upside down over the print.
+Press the bowl into the dough to create a perfectly round ornament, then remove the bowl and pull away excess dough.
 Poke a hole where the ornament will hang using a pencil or plastic straw.
-Bake the ornament at 250 degrees for 90 minutes; flip, then bake another 90 minutes.
+Bake the ornament at 250°F for 90 minutes; flip, then bake another 90 minutes.

-Step 3: Bake and Hang Your Handprint Ornament
+Step 3: Finish and Hang Your Handprint Ornament

-After baking, allow the handprint ornament to cool.
-You can decorate your salt dough ornament with crafting glue, glitter, and other embellishments.
-Then string a ribbon through the hole and hang on your Christmas tree.
+After baking, allow the handprint ornament to cool completely.
+You can decorate your salt dough ornament with crafting glue, glitter, and other embellishments, then string a ribbon through the hole and hang on your Christmas tree.
 Continue crafting with the kids by making one of our favorite easy homemade Christmas ornaments.